bvmensvoort/sketch-last-updated/README.md

 # Last-updated

-Sketch plugin to update placeholders with with metadata about last save, such as timestamp or increment
+Sketch plugin to update placeholders with with metadata about last save, such as timestamp or increment, and about page numbering.

 <br>